Simple distraction and coping techniques

 Logical thinking games, mental maths games (counting, multiplication), jokes, positive interaction/conversation

 Imaginary and Make Believe Play

 Puppets, favourite soft toy, therapeutic dolls, imaginary journeys

-Please do not hesitate to ask Emma Marshall (Play Specialist), if you would like any more information or if you feel your child may need some distraction during any treatments or procedures.
+Please do not hesitate to ask the Play Specialists, if you would like any more information or if you feel your child may need some distraction during any treatments or procedures.